TrellixVulnTeam/swahilipython_SCMU/Doc/library/weakref.rst

 associate additional information with a reference, but could also be used to insert additional processing on calls to retrieve the referent.

-This example shows how a subclass of :class:`ref` can be used to store additional information about an object and affect the value that's returned when the referent is accessed::
+This example shows how a subkundi of :class:`ref` can be used to store additional information about an object and affect the value that's returned when the referent is accessed::

-   import weakref
+   agiza weakref

-   class ExtendedRef(weakref.ref):
+   kundi ExtendedRef(weakref.ref):
        def __init__(self, ob, callback=None, /, **annotations):
            super(ExtendedRef, self).__init__(ob, callback)
            self.__counter = 0